 - Fleet renewal: We continue to focus on maintaining a young fleet, which allows us to benefit from technological advancements made by manufacturers in improving the fleet efficiency.
-Our 5-year fleet plan continues to keep this as a key focus for the airline. - Fuel Efficiency: Virgin Australia's fuel efficiency team have implemented a range of initiatives throughout the year resulting in 2.77 million kilograms of fuel saved. - Sustainable Aviation Fuel.
+Our 5-year fleet plan continues to keep this as a key focus for the airline. - Fuel Efficiency: Virgin Australia's fuel efficiency team have implemented a range of initiatives throughout the year resulting in 4.9 million litres of fuel saved. - Sustainable Aviation Fuel.
 In partnership with Air New Zealand in March 2016 Virgin Australia issued an RFI to procure 200 million litres of sustainable aviation fuel each year for a period of 10 years, starting in 2020.
+In October 2017 we commenced a project in partnership with the Queensland Government, Brisbane Airport Corporation and a sustainable fuel supplier to test the logistics of getting these fuels into the fuel infrastructure at Brisbane Airport.
 We continue to be an active member of the Sustainable Aviation Fuel User Group and participate in international discussions with ICAO on analysing the methodology for assessing the lifecycle carbon reduction of different alternative fuel production processes.